ehrenbentz/LASERcoder/README.md

 | Toggle fullscreen / windowed mode | `F11` or `Ctrl+Shift+W` |
 | Close video and return to file selection | `Escape` |

-Skip intervals are configurable in the settings menu, and the `W`/`A`/`S`/`D` navigation keys can be disabled if you want to use those letters as behavior hotkeys.
+Skip intervals are configurable in the settings menu, and the `W`/`A`/`S`/`D` navigation keys can be disabled if you want to use those letters for event shortut keys.

 ## Where your data goes